 Is Tanzania expensive compared to Kenya?

-Yes, Tanzania is generally 20–30% more expensive than Kenya due to higher park fees.
-However, many travelers feel the Serengeti and Ngorongoro offer a superior wildlife experience worth the premium.
+Yes, Tanzania is generally 20–30% more expensive than Kenya, mainly because of higher national park fees.
+Many travelers feel the Serengeti and Ngorongoro deliver a superior wildlife experience that justifies the premium.

 Can I do Tanzania on a budget?